Skip to content

 In-use storagebelow 30°C or refrigerated, up to 1 month

-Injection hygienerotate sites; don't stack one spot
+Injection hygienerotate sites; avoid stacking one spot

 Saxenda's patient-facing material is unusually detailed.
-It walks through the first-use flow-check before any new pen touches skin, says to count slowly to 6 after the needle is under the skin, explains in-use storage, covers carry-on travel handling, and allows up to 6 flow-check attempts before declaring a pen unusable.
+It walks through the first-use flow-check before any new pen touches skin, says to count slowly to 6 after the needle is under the skin, explains in-use storage, covers carry-on travel handling, and allows up to 6 flow-check attempts before a pen gets declared unusable.
 None of that transfers automatically when a new label ships on day one.

 • pen grip and the readability of the dose dial